Agent-Bennette/ECSE211_T14_PROJECT/README.md

 The class hierarchy can be found in the `ECSE211_T14_PROJECT/src/main/java/ca/mcgill/ecse211/t14/` directory.
 Within each class are the associated methods of the class accompanied by full JavaDoc specification.

 For full API documentation, please refer to the `ECSE211_T14_PROJECT/doc` directory.
 This contains the class and method descriptions necessary for implementing the project to completion.

+Please refer to the *Software Document* for more in-depth descriptions of the implemented algorithms.